 Confused?
 Well, don't be.
 Just take a look at our new eBook 'How to Avoid Buying the Wrong Sailboat' and all will become clear.

-It certainly helps if you've got some idea as to what you want, and the article will certainly lead you towards that position.

-Fourth pass:

-Confused?
-Well, don't be.
-Just take a look at our new eBook 'How to Avoid Buying the Wrong Sailboat' and all will become clear.

-It certainly helps if you've got some idea as to what you want, and the article will certainly lead you towards that position.
+It certainly helps if you've got some idea as to what you want, and the eBook will certainly lead you towards that position.